creaven/miftree/Docs/Plugins/Mif.Tree.Transform.md

 ### Arguments:

-1. node - (*Mif.Tree.Node*) node relative which inject copy of this node.
+1. node - (*mif:tree:node*) node relative which inject copy of this node.
 2. where - (*string*) the place to inject this node.

 ### Returns: